2012 Delhi gang rape and murder: Anniversary memorials

-"Nirbhaya Chetna Diwas", a public event organised by women's and citizens groups, candle light vigils, prayer meetings, and other events were held on 16 December 2015 at the Jantar Mantar to pay homage to Jyoti on the third anniversary of her death.
+"Nirbhaya Chetna Diwas", a public event organised by women's and citizens groups, candlelight vigils, prayer meetings, and other events were held on 16 December 2015 at the Jantar Mantar to pay homage to Jyoti on the third anniversary of her death.
 In what was called "a brave homage to her daughter", Jyoti's mother, Asha Devi, said, "My daughter's name was Jyoti Singh and I am not ashamed to name her.
 Those who commit heinous crimes like rape, their heads should hang in shame, not the victims' or their families'."

 Devi spoke out against the upcoming release of the juvenile and put forth four demands for justice:

 On the third death anniversary of our death, we are seeing the release of the juvenile convict.
 Where is justice in that?
 I do not know whether he is 16 or 18.
 I only know that he has committed a brutal crime and there should be no age limit for punishment; [...] the juvenile convict should be sentenced to death, fast-track courts be set up in all the courts to offer speedy justice to sexual assault victims, amendments to the Juveniles Justice Act be passed and utilisation of Nirbhaya Fund for setting up high quality forensic labs in all states.